Tux (mascot): Tuz 2009

 Tuz, a Tasmanian devil wearing a fake penguin beak, was the brand character of the 2009 linux.conf.au conference.
 It has been chosen by Linus Torvalds as the logo for version 2.6.29 of the Linux kernel to support the effort to save the Tasmanian devil species from extinction due to the devil facial tumour disease.

 The image was designed by Andrew McGown and recreated as an SVG using Inkscape by Josh Bush, and released under the CC BY-SA license.

 Linux for Workgroups 2013

 For the Linux 3.11-rc1 release, Linus Torvalds changed the code name from "Unicycling Gorilla" to "Linux for Workgroups" and modified the logo that some systems display when booting to depict a Tux holding a flag with a symbol that is reminiscent of the logo of Windows for Workgroups 3.11, which was released in 1993.

 Uses and reception

 In some Linux distributions, for example Gentoo, Tux greets the user during booting with multi-processor systems displaying multiple images of Tux, one for each processor core.

 Video games

 Tux has taken on a role in the Linux community similar to that which Mario holds in the Nintendo community.
 The character has been featured in open-source look-alikes of other mainstream games, such as Tux Racer, Extreme Tux Racer, SuperTux, SuperTuxKart, and Tux Paint.

+Team Fortress 2

+Tux appears as a cosmetic item in the game Team Fortress 2, following the release of the Linux version of the game and the Steam client.
+It was obtainable by launching the game on any Linux distribution, from February 14 to March 1, 2013.